Key takeaways from China’s National Party Congress

-The historic volatility in the gilt market ultimately led to the dismissal of Kwarteng on 14 October by Prime Minister Liz Truss, Kshatriya noted.
-"The market effectively revolted against the policies Kwarteng set forth within the mini-budget," he stated, adding that Jeremy Hunt - the finance minister appointed by Truss to replace Kwarteng - quickly reversed almost all of the previously announced unfunded tax cuts upon taking office.
+The historic volatility in the gilt market ultimately led to the dismissal of Kwarteng on Oct.
+14 by Prime Minister Liz Truss, Kshatriya noted.
+“The market effectively revolted against the policies Kwarteng set forth within the mini-budget,” he stated, adding that Jeremy Hunt—the finance minister appointed by Truss to replace Kwarteng—quickly reversed almost all of the previously announced unfunded tax cuts upon taking office.

-While the policy reversal had the desired effect of restoring more order to the UK bond market - the yield on the 10-year gilt dropped below 4% the day Hunt announced most of the unfunded tax cuts would be scrapped - the damage to Truss’ reputation proved insurmountable, Kshatriya said.
-On 20 October, after less than two months on the job, the prime minister announced her resignation, making Truss the shortest-serving prime minister in the history of the UK, he stated.
+While the policy reversal had the desired effect of restoring more order to the UK bond market—the yield on the 10-year gilt dropped below 4% the day Hunt announced most of the unfunded tax cuts would be scrapped—the damage to Truss’ reputation proved insurmountable, Kshatriya said.
+On Oct.
+20, after less than two months on the job, the prime minister announced her resignation, making Truss the shortest-serving prime minister in the history of the UK, he stated.

 Unpacking the main points from China’s National Party Congress

-Switching to China, Kshatriya said that the country’s National Party Congress - an influential gathering of party leaders that occurs every five years - kicked off 16 October with a two-hour speech from President Xi Jinping.
-"This event is receiving plenty of attention, as it’s widely expected that Xi will be appointed leader of the Communist Party for an unprecedented third term during the meeting," he stated.
+Switching to China, Kshatriya said that the country’s National Party Congress—an influential gathering of party leaders that occurs every five years—kicked off Oct.
+16 with a two-hour speech from President Xi Jinping.
+“This event is receiving plenty of attention, as it’s widely expected that Xi will be appointed leader of the Communist Party for an unprecedented third term during the meeting,” he stated.

-That said, Kshatriya noted that in Xi’s recent speech, he re-emphasised economic development as a top priority for China, with the intent to raise the nation’s standard of living to a level equivalent to a moderately developed country by 2035.
-In particular, the Chinese president emphasised high-quality growth with a focus on homegrown technological advancement, Kshatriya said.
+That said, Kshatriya noted that in Xi’s recent speech, he re-emphasized economic development as a top priority for China, with the intent to raise the nation’s standard of living to a level equivalent to a moderately developed country by 2035.
+In particular, the Chinese president emphasized high-quality growth with a focus on homegrown technological advancement, Kshatriya said.